xumia/sonic-pipelines/code-diff-coverage/readme.md

 1. Enable Unit Tests in your repo and generate coverage.xml files, it can contains one coverage.xml file or multiple coverage.xml files in different directories.
 By default, it only search the file name exactly equal to coverage.xml in the root of the working directory and the first level directories (\*\*/coverage.xml).
 1. [Option] Validate the full coverage works fine.
 You can send a PR to confirm the full coverage work fine in azp.
-1. Add the variable DIFF\_COVER\_DISABLE=false for the jobs you want to enable the diff coverage your azp template.
+1. Add the variable DIFF\_COVER\_ENABLE=true for the jobs you want to enable the diff coverage your azp template.
 If you want to change the default coverage threshold, you can add the variable DIFF\_COVER\_CHECK\_THRESHOLD in the azp template as well.

 Refer to the sample PRs above to enable the feature.